 2023: Classrooms at Payunswara

-Children in the remote village of Payunswara, Nuwakot had no school in their village.
-The nearest school was a 90 minute walk through forest often frequented by leopards.
+Impact/Outcome: 20 children who had no school could learn in three spacious classrooms.
+Previously, the nearest school was a 90 minute walk through forest often frequented by leopards.
 Too scared to go, young children stayed home without any education.
-Our earthbag school has 3 classrooms and is now open to children with an excellent learning environment.

 EARTHBAG BUILD SUPPORT